navindra-bit/WpfUIHub/SimpleAstrologyApp/README.md

 3. Right-click the image in Solution Explorer → Set **Build Action** to `Resource`
 4. Open `MainWindow.xaml` and run the project

-> 📦 Note: The background image is embedded as a resource using a `pack://application` URI

 ---

 ## 🖼️ Image Assets